Retire by stateFigures verified May 31, 2026

 Trails and rail trails through forest country

-Hiking trails range from steep mountain climbs to gentle paths through forests, and cycling and rail trails give flatter options.
-Fall foliage season draws people to the same routes for the color.
+Hiking ranges from steep mountain climbs to gentle paths through the woods, and cycling and rail trails give you flatter options.
+In fall, the same routes fill up for the foliage.

 Social Security tax depends on income

-Vermont exempts Social Security for individuals below an income threshold, and a newer law widened that relief.
-Above the cutoff, part or all of benefits can be taxed, so where you land matters.
+Vermont exempts Social Security for filers below an income threshold, and a newer law widened that relief.
+Above the cutoff, part or all of your benefits can be taxed.
+Where your income lands decides it.

 Vermont Department of Taxes